lauradvall/starter-hugo-academic/content/publication/sex-and-gender-bias-in-technology-and-artificial-intelligence/index.md

 publication: " Sex and Gender Bias in Technology and Artificial Intelligence"
 abstract: >
-  This section is part of the book "Sex and Gender Bias in Technology and Artificial Intelligence: Biomedicine and Healthcare Applications", which is is expected to be published this upcoming December 2021.
+  This section is part of the book "Sex and Gender Bias in Technology and Artificial Intelligence: Biomedicine and Healthcare Applications", which will be published this upcoming December 2021.

   The book details the integration of sex and gender as critical factors in innovative technologies (artificial intelligence, digital medicine, natural language processing, robotics) for biomedicine and healthcare applications.
 By systematically reviewing existing scientific literature, a multidisciplinary group of international experts analyze diverse aspects of the complex relationship between sex and gender, health and technology, providing a perspective overview of the pressing need of an ethically-informed science.
 The reader is guided through the latest implementations and insights in technological areas of accelerated growth, putting forward the neglected and overlooked aspects of sex and gender in biomedical research and healthcare solutions that leverage artificial intelligence, biosensors, and personalized medicine approaches to predict and prevent disease outcomes.
 The reader comes away with a critical understanding of this fundamental issue for the sake of better future technologies and more effective clinical approaches.